 My Intro Packet template on the other hand…

 I’ve made 11 sales, and $202.42.
 Womp womp.

 I mean, it’s better than nothing, but if I’d started with this product, I never would have considered listing any others.
 Definitely a case to test different things and see what works.

-My original goal was to grow my email list, and while I did add about 187 new subscribers, my lack of proper tracking (making a specific product in Teachable for Appsumo so I could segment properly) means I don’t know how many have stayed on my list and/or bought anything else from me.
+My original goal was to grow my email list, and while I did add new subscribers, my lack of proper tracking (making a specific product in Teachable for AppSumo so I could segment properly) means I don’t know how many have stayed on my list and/or bought anything else from me.
 So are they the RIGHT people to add to my list?
 No idea.

 Note to self: Track things better!

 Before you get too excited (or not) about my numbers, there are a few cons about listing on AppSumo I want to address.

 First, if you don’t have the right product, I don’t think you’ll make many sales.
 Products need to stand out among hundreds of others and be understood at a glance.
 While you have some control over this with your thumbnail and one-line description, if your product needs any kind of further explanation… well, it’s unlikely to even get a click-through.

 Along with this, AppSumo customers don’t know who you are, so they’re not buying your product because of YOU, they’re buying your product because it looks like a good product.
 Your product must be a VERY obvious solution to their problem, without them needing a description or knowledge of who you are.